coco-frens/whitepaper/cmcApplication.md

 COCO ETH TOKEN - COCO - Add cryptoasset/exchange

 # Relationship with the Project
-I am a founder of the community takeover for this crypto asset.
+I am a doxxed founder of the community takeover for this crypto asset.
 We have been in place for about 7 months now.
-For detailed explanation see https://snowkidind.medium.com/cukoo-for-coco-c5f980a24cb7
+For detailed explanation related to the community takeover see https://snowkidind.medium.com/cukoo-for-coco-c5f980a24cb7
-Please describe your relationship with the project (e.g. CEO, founder, employee, community member and exchange)

 # Project Launch Date
-July 22, 2023
+July 22, 2023 [^1]

+[^1]: lorendkjfkdjkf

 # Project Name
 COCO